 \subsection{Input and Output Representations}

 We denote the source input video as $\cI$, which represents a single-person execution from frame 1 to $T_\cI$.
 The problem is to divide $\cI$ into non-overlapping assignable segments,

 It is critical that these segments are non-overlapping so they can be assigned to a single agent in \prob.
-Note that some parts of the original video $\cI$ might not be assigned to any segment $S_{ij}$ and are accordingly discarded.
+While this formulation of dividing a video into segments is similar to that performed in action segmentation, these segments are not standard action or activity segments.
+Multiple actions could be a single segment if they are to be performed by one agent in the parallel execution.
+Note also that some parts of the original video $\cI$ might not be assigned to any segment $S_{ij}$ and are accordingly discarded.

 For an $N$-Way parallel execution $\cP = \{\cP_1, \cP_2, \ldots, \cP_N\}$, we then need to assign each of these executable segments to one of the $N$ agents.
 Importantly, the order of the segments can be shuffled if needed.
 Additionally, any agent can be in an idle state as they wait for a viable task to perform.
 Denote $\cP_n$ the execution assigned to the $n$-th agent, and denote $\cA(\cdot,\cdot)$ the assignment function,